Contributing#

 For that you need the cibuildwheel

-, which is tricky to use on MacOS and Windows, as it would target just the local environment.
+, which is tricky to use on macOS and Windows, as it would target just the local environment.

 Still, if you have Docker running on any desktop OS, you can use it to build and test the Python bindings for all Python versions for Linux: